Read Write Inc.

 Year One & Year Two

 Children follow the same format as Reception but will work on complex sounds and read books appropriate to their reading level.
-Daily sessions of RWI phonics last for one hour.
+Daily sessions of RWI phonics last for up to one hour.

 Five key principles underpin the teaching in all Read Write Inc. sessions: